kgregart/belly-button-challenge/README.md

 4. Display the sample metadata, i.e., an individual's demographic information.

-5. Display each key-value pair from the metadata JSON object somewhere on the page.
+     - Loop through each key-value pair from the metadata JSON object and create a text string.

+     - Append an html tag with that text to the #sample-metadata panel.

-6. Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
+5. Update all the plots when a new sample is selected.

-7. Deploy your app to a free static page hosting service, such as GitHub Pages.
+6. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

-Advanced Challenge Assignment (Optional with no extra points earning)

-The following task is advanced and therefore optional.

-Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/Links to an external site. to plot the weekly washing frequency of the individual.

-You will need to modify the example gauge code to account for values ranging from 0 through 9.

-Update the chart whenever a new sample is selected.